 After the launch of flask, chai deliveries to offices outgrew the take-away format.
-The initial flask capacity was 1.0 litre and within six months of its launch, the company also launched a 500 ml capacity flask called the ‘Mini’.
+The initial flask capacity was 1.0 liter and within six months of its launch, the company also launched a 500 ml capacity flask called the ‘Mini’.
 Chai Point also announced to launch a 350 ml heat-retaining flask unit called ‘Uni’, aiming to give individual customers the incentive to order Chai in this flask format.

 The Road Ahead

 Chai Point has recently applied to DIPP for a food-only retail venture.
-This will result the venture in becoming the latest foreign-funded company after online grocery sellers Grofers, BigBasket and US-based e-commerce giant Amazon.
+This will result in the venture in becoming the latest foreign-funded company after online grocery sellers Grofers, BigBasket, and US-based e-commerce giant Amazon.
 However, Amuleek says that the application to DIPP is more from a clarification point of view as they have plans to enter new segment related to Chai.

 The Company plans to open more than 30 stores in the current fiscal year.
-The new stores will be set up in Mumbai, Delhi and Chennai.
+The new stores will be set up in Mumbai, Delhi, and Chennai.

 Besides new stores, the company also plans to launch new product variants across all the platforms – stores, home delivery and boxC.in.
 The company expects its boxC.in dispenser range to grow at 100% by the end of this fiscal.

-While it has already raised significant amount of funding, the company is planning to raise another funding round later this year.
+While it has already raised a significant amount of funding, the company is planning to raise another funding round later this year.
 When raised, the funds will be used for fueling the company’s growth and its expansion plans within and outside India.

 Competition And Market Analysis